 Is a credit check required for California contractor license bonds?

-Surety carriers will run a credit report as part of underwriting because the contractor ultimately must reimburse the surety bond company for any claims made on a contractor license bond.
+Surety carriers will run a credit report as part of underwriting because the contractor ultimately must reimburse the surety bond company in the case any claims are made on a bond.
 The credit check is a soft check, which will not impact your credit score.
-California Contractors Insurance Services works with several surety bond companies with varying risk appetites allowing contractors with poor credit to purchase the California contractor license bond for the lowest rates available in the marketplace.
+California Contractors Insurance Services works with several surety bond companies with varying risk appetites allowing contractors with poor credit to purchase the bond for the lowest rates available in the marketplace.

 How does the wording of the California contractor license bond form impact the cost of the bond?

-The California contractor license bond is relatively favorable to the surety company, lowering the cost of the bond on balance.
-As detailed in the broader article on contractor license bonds, the primary text to consider in a contractor license bond surrounds (1) aggregate limits, (2) cancellation provisions and (3) forfeiture clauses.
-The California contractor license bond contains a $15,000 aggregate limit, a standard 30 day cancellation provision and does not contain any forfeiture clause.
+The bond is relatively favorable to the surety company, lowering the cost of the bond on balance.
+As detailed in the broader article on contractor license bonds, the primary text to consider surrounds (1) aggregate limits, (2) cancellation provisions and (3) forfeiture clauses.
+The bond contains a $15,000 aggregate limit, a standard 30 day cancellation provision and does not contain any forfeiture clause.
 Further, the bond form specifically references California statutes related to contractor licensing clearly granting the surety company the right to recovery from the contractor on bond payouts.

 How do consumers check a California contractor’s license and bond?